-Sincere thanks to all those who took the time to nominate individuals, to the members of the selection panel chaired by the Warden, to the final 28 for allowing us to share their stories and agreeing to have their pictures displayed in Hall and online.
+This project has been made possible by a generous donation.
+Sincere thanks to the donor, and to all those who took the time to nominate individuals, to the members of the selection panel chaired by the Warden, to the final 28 for allowing us to share their stories and agreeing to have their pictures displayed in Hall and online.

 About Fran Monks

-Fran Monks is a British portrait photographer.
+Fran Monks is a British portrait artist.
 She is best known for celebrating the under-celebrated through her painterly portraits of individuals who are shaping our world.
 Her website, How To Make A Difference, features her interviews and portraits of remarkable people, dating back to 2004.

-Monks’ work has been acquired by the Science Museum London, the National Portrait Gallery, the Thackeray Museum and the Bodleian Library.
+the National Portrait Gallery, the Thackeray Museum and the Bodleian Library.
 She has exhibited in the Oxford History of Science Museum and the Ashmolean Museum.
 She has been widely published in national and international magazines and newspapers.
-Her photographs are currently exhibited in Examination Schools, Oxford and several Oxford Colleges.
+Her portraits are currently on display: in several Oxford Colleges; Examination Schools, Oxford; Lancing College, West Sussex; and Selwyn College, Cambridge.

 Monks trained as a photographer at the Corcoran School of Art and the Smithsonian Institute in Washington DC and Central St Martin’s School of Art, London.